Gohan: Dragon Ball Z

 In the present timeline, Gohan is shown enrolled at Orange Star High School in Satan City.
 After foiling crimes as a Super Saiyan, he earns the alias the "Golden Warrior" (金色の戦士, Kiniro no Senshi) from the public.
 To hide his identity, and with help from Bulma, he adopts a superhero persona that he dubs the "Great Saiyaman" (グレートサイヤマン, Gurēto Saiyaman).
 When his peer, Videl, figures out his identity as the Great Saiyaman, she blackmails him into attending the 25th Tenkaichi Budōkai and teaching her to fly.
 Over time, the two begin to bond together and eventually form a relationship.
 Gohan is depicted as having grown weaker, which the Daizenshū World Guide book explains as due to a lack of training and anger in transforming.
 Gohan, after having his chi absorbed by Spopovich and Yamu, pursues the two and enters Bobbidi's spaceship with the Kaiō-shin, Goku, and Vegeta, where Gohan later fights with Dabura.
-Following Majin Buu‘s release and Gohan's defeat at his hands, Gohan is taken to the home planet of the Kaiō-shin.
+Following Majin Buu's release and Gohan's defeat at his hands, Gohan is taken to the home planet of the Kaiō-shin.
 After pulling out the Zeta Sword (Known in the English Funimation Dub as the Z Sword) and accidentally breaking it in a training session, Gohan unwittingly releases the Old Kaiō-shin, who then performs a prolonged ceremony to unlock Gohan's latent powers.
 Gohan then returns to Earth and confronts Buu for a second time, and easily defeats him.
 However, his victory is temporary, as he is overpowered when Buu absorbs Gotenks and Piccolo.
 He is later absorbed by Buu.
 Though Goku and Vegeta manage to rescue him along with Goten, Trunks, and Piccolo, he is killed when Buu (now in his pure form) destroys the Earth.
-Once revived, Gohan can aid Goku's Genki-dama by lending his chi.
+Once revived, Gohan aids Goku's Genki-dama by lending his chi.
 Following Buu's defeat and a ten-year gap, Gohan has finally become a scholar, is married with Videl and they have a daughter Pan.